riccardochirra/BoCode.RedoDB/README.md

 # BoCode.RedoDB

-## Automagic persistence for your object's state
+## Automagical persistence for your object's state

 __BoCode.RedoDB__, short __RedoDB__, is a library adding the ability to persist your object state with almost no extra coding.